 If a court determines that a servient estate is unduly burdened by an unreasonable use of the easement, the servient estate holder has several potential legal remedies.
 These include court orders restricting the dominant owner to an appropriate enjoyment of the easement, monetary damages when the easement holder exceeds the scope of his or her rights and injures the servient estate, and in some cases extinguishment of the easement.
 Likewise, remedies exist for interference by the servient owner.
 Interference with an easement is a form of trespass, and courts frequently order the removal of an obstruction to an easement.
 If interference with an easement causes diminution in the value of the dominant estate, courts may also award compensatory damages to the easement holder.

 In general, an easement appurtenant is transferred with the dominant property even if this is not mentioned in the transferring document.
 But, the document transferring the dominant estate may expressly provide that the easement shall not pass with the land.

 Because easements in gross are treated as a right of personal enjoyment for the original holder, they are generally not transferable.
 However, several states have enacted statutes designed to facilitate the transfer of easements in gross.
 The transfer of easements in gross for commercial uses such as telephones, pipelines, transmission lines, and railroads is often permitted.

 Other Legal Issues to Consider

-The prevalence of easements and their nonpossessory nature creates a unique set of considerations in drafting, interpretation and implementation.
+The prevalence of easements and their nonpossessory nature creates a unique set of considerations in drafting, interpretation, and implementation.
 It is essential to have a basic understanding of the manner in which they are created, their scope, transferability, and methods of termination.
-Contact a local attorney for a free initial legal review to discuss your easement concerns and get valuable guidance.
+Get started today with a free legal evaluation by a local attorney, who can discuss your easement concerns and provide you with valuable guidance.